JakesMD/ExcelStepper/README.md

 ```

 ## Limitations
-- To improve speed, ExcelStepper does not check for existing PWM on the step pin.
+- To improve speed, ExcelStepper only checks for existing PWM timers on the step pin in `begin()`.
 Use with caution!
 - Jumping to high speeds may not work due to physics.
 Use acceleration in such cases.
 - Slow accelerations from standstill may not work due to physics.
 Here are possible solutions:
     - Set a higher minumum speed.